In their evaluation, the Committee will consider the following criteria:

 Criterion 1: Evaluation of the Applicant

-- Potential for a career in cardiovascular disease-related research
+- Potential for a career in cardiovascular medicine and other comorbid conditions

 - Academic record